 A look into new digital dental technology

 Same-day crowns are only one example of how digital technology is changing traditional dentistry.
 Technology is making the process simpler and faster, allowing for a better and quicker experience for patients.
 Some of the examples of how digital technology is changing dentistry include:

-- Digital X-Rays.
-This is not unique to the dental industry, but the move to digital, computer-generated X-rays over the traditional film is a big step-forward for the technology.
-Digital X-rays are faster, clearer and produce less radiation, all of which benefits the patient.
+This is not unique to the dental industry, but the move to digital, computer-generated x-rays over the traditional film is a big step forward for the technology.
+Digital x-rays are faster, clearer, and produce less radiation, all of which benefit the patient.

-- Dental CT-Scan.
-Similar to it’s medical equivalent, the dental CT is an x-ray that captures the image of the patients head, allowing a 3-D view of the teeth and jaw.
+Similar to its medical equivalent, the dental CT is an x-ray that captures the image of the patient’s head, allowing a 3-D view of the teeth and jaw.
 In addition to giving dentists the best view of the mouth-area, this technology is also used to help identify tumors.